esperanca/personal_website/src/posts/weeknotes-38.md

 ### The lost art of good feedback

-Mindaugas Petrutis is Program Director at BeonDeck, a revolutionary education company.
+Mindaugas Petrutis is Program Director at [OnDeck Design](https://www.beondeck.com/design), a revolutionary co-hort based education program for design leaders.
 He asked me to share my learnings about feedback with a community of design leaders.
 Inappropriate and biased feedback derailed my career twice.
 The invitation was an opportunity to deep dive into the subject.
 Teaching always forces me to learn with more focus and depth.

 Part of my research was reading Radical Candor by Kim Scott for the second time.
 Another source of inspiration was Lauren Currie's work on Stride.
 The result was a 90-minute workshop: Feedback Dojo.

-A group of brave joined me in a Miro board to discuss and practice feedback.
+A group of brave designers joined me in a Miro board to discuss and practice feedback.
 During one of the activities, we discussed times where they experienced destructive feedback.
 I was in shock as I didn't know it was so common, particularly for women.
 My plan now is to run a new version of this activity with other design teams.
 For now, here is my curation of simple tips for effective feedback.

 ```
 Golden Rules of Feedback